 Maybe you aren’t sure how old your seeds are (especially if the seeds were saved from your own plants).

-Or, maybe you bought your seeds from a new supplier and want to check how healthy or accurate their germination rates are.
+Or, maybe you bought your seeds from a new seed catalog and want to check how healthy or accurate their germination rates are.
 (See the next section below on how to do a quick and simple germination test.)

-3. Many seeds germinate much quicker in paper towels or coffee filters (versus seeds that are started in soil).
+3. Many seeds germinate much quicker in paper towels (versus seeds that are started in soil).

 The heat, moisture, and controlled conditions inside a plastic baggie help them germinate in only a few days (or less, depending on the seed).